Skip to main navigation Skip to search Skip to main content

 Research Interests

-Susie’s research has focused on the imbalance of power between the global North and global South in relation to the development of more equitable education opportunities for the most marginalised groups of children, and for disabled children in particular.
+My research has focused on the imbalance of power between the global North and global South in relation to the development of more equitable education opportunities for the most marginalised groups of children, and for disabled children in particular.
 What is distinctive about this work is that it has been possible to capture evidence of innovative inclusive practices in some of the economically poorest countries in the world.
-Through her work with the Enabling Education Network (EENET), which promotes the inclusion of marginalised groups in education worldwide, she developed an inclusive approach to networking as a way of challenging power relations and in order to support the co-production of community based knowledge in Southern countries.
+Through my work with the Enabling Education Network (EENET) (established in 1997 to promote the inclusion of marginalised groups in education worldwide) I developed an inclusive approach to networking as a way of challenging power relations and in order to support the co-production of community based knowledge in Southern countries.
+Image-based research methods, and photography, in particular, have been central to my work.

 Teaching

-I supervise PhD students in the areas of refugee education, higher education policy and inclusive education.
-I am at full capacity with my PhD students, and I am no longer accepting new students.
+I have supervised PhD students in the areas of refugee education, higher education policy and inclusive education.
+I am no longer accepting new students.

 Areas of expertise